 During the week-long expedition starting September 10, scientists will have the rare opportunity to directly observe two important components of the Salish Sea food chain: the feeding strategies of deep-dwelling red urchins, and the behavior of Pacific sand lance which hide in deep sand wave fields; and collect data to assess the costs/benefits of scientific trawling.

-“Just like the space shuttle provided a unique perspective for scientists to understand space, Cyclops 1 is able to provide a deep sea view that wouldn’t be possible otherwise,” said SeaDoc Science Director, Joe Gaydos.
+“Just like the space shuttle provided a unique perspective for scientists to understand space, Cyclops 1 provides our only opportunity for direct human observation of these deep-sea environments,” said SeaDoc Science Director, Joe Gaydos.

 Urchins in the San Juan Islands play an important role in structuring sea-floor communities and they represent a multimillion dollar fishery, but little is known about the populations that live below depths where kelp can survive, especially the ones so deep that they are not accessible to SCUBA divers.
 No human has ever seen a red urchin below 100 meters, although unmanned cameras have documented them.

 Kelp depends on sunlight for survival, but it’s also the main food source for red urchins, which can live to be 150 years old.
 This study will explore how these deep-dwelling urchins manage to feed at such depths, with a specific eye toward the role played by drift kelp, which urchins can grab with their long spines as it floats by.

 - Dr. Aaron Galloway, University of Oregon, Oregon Institute of Marine Biology

 - Alexander Lowe, University of Washington, Department of Biology

 Sand lance are a small forage fish that play a crucial role in the food chain by converting plankton to fat that other fish, birds and mammals can access.
 They don’t have a swim bladder, which means they can’t stabilize themselves in the water column.
 They’re known for plunging their bodies into waves of sand at the seafloor as a mechanism for hiding or resting.